WCC will host its second of two Child Dedication Services on Sunday, June 17th during the 9:00 AM worship service.

 The dedication is an opportunity to publicly declare your intentions to raise your child in a Christian home.
 You are saying to the family of God that you pledge, with God’s help, your home will be a home where the Bible is taught, Christ is adored and His Church is prized in the family.
 The dedication is a benchmark you can return to, time and time again, in order to call on God.
 Subsequently, if things do not go the way that we had hoped, we can remind ourselves that the child was dedicated, that they were set aside for a purpose, the purposes of God.
 Therefore He, and no one else, will have the final word.
 But if things do go the way we had hoped, we will avoid the temptation to be proud or puffed up to think that our parental techniques, and not God’s mercy, was the key to everything.

 Finally, a child dedication is a reminder to the Church, that they too have a responsibility before God to the child.
 As a matter of practical Christian living, the watching congregation will understand before God that their life, and example and prayers will have some bearing on the child.
 A mutual commitment before God that though the child does not belong to us in the earthly sense, because of Christ, we are family in the spiritual and so eternal reality.
 So that we would live to the end that says we are not to exclusively seek the good of our own, but rather because of Christ, we will not look after only our own interest, but also to the interest of others.
 (Philippians 2:4)

 If you have an interest in the dedication of your child, please call the church office at 218.999.9030 or email firstname.lastname@example.org.

 The following is a copy of the Child Dedication contact and info form that can be printed, filled out and submitted to the office secretary: Child Dedication contact and info form.

-Latest Sermon: Marriage—Part 2 - Posted May 20, 2018Download Latest Sermon
+Latest Sermon: The Spread of the Gospel - Posted August 12, 2018Download Latest Sermon